 Pay discrepancies, non-inclusive work culture, lack of representation in leadership, the constant need to prove skills and abilities, demeaning comments, harassment, stereotypes, bias, and discrimination .These are some of the forms through which many women in tech face inequality today.

 Outrageous Statistics About Women In The Tech Industry

 While this inequality can come in every industry, it seems particularly prevalent in the male-dominated tech industry.
 Women make up roughly 25% of the workforce in the tech industry, according to Fortune data.
 They also revealed that the quit rate for women in high-tech jobs is 41% or more than twice the rate men do.

-In the U.S, only 25% of computing jobs are held by women, and in Silicon Valley, the home to many innovative companies and technology giants such as Apple, Meta, and Google, men earn an approximate average of 61% more than women.
+In the U.S, only 25% of computing jobs are held by women.
+In Silicon Valley, the home to many innovative companies and technology giants such as Apple, Meta, and Google, men earn an approximate average of 61% more than women.
 It is also a well-known fact that women hold far less than 50% of the jobs at every level in these tech companies.

 These figures are staggering.
-Despite the tech industry developing at a fast pace and ranking as one of the top industries accounting for the highest number of fastest-growing companies around the globe, women remain hugely underrepresented in this field.
+Despite the tech industry developing at a fast-pace , and ranking as one of the top industries accounting for the highest number of the fastest-growing companies around the globe, women remain hugely underrepresented in this field.